Jimmy Buffett quotes

 Clubs around the world support many of Jimmy’s favorite charities such as the Alzheimer's Association.
 The clubs make donations in the name of Jimmy’s father who suffered from the disease.

-and we're looking into some new Local Charities.
+And we're always looking into some new Local Charities we can support.